evazangerle/evazangerle.github.io/content/_index.md

             * Our journal paper "Nuanced Music Emotion Recognition via Semi-Supervised Multi-Relational Graph Neural Network" has just been published at TISMIR, joint work together with Andreas Peintner, Marta Moscati, Yu Kinoshita, Richard Vogl, Peter Knees, Markus Schedl, Hannah Strauss, and Marcel Zentner [06/2025].
             * Our workshop proposal "Beyond Algorithms: Reclaiming the Interdisciplinary Roots of Recommender Systems (BEYOND 2025)" has been accepted at RecSys 2025 - together with Christine Bauer and Alan Said [04/2025].
             * Our paper "Hypergraph-based Temporal Modelling of Repeated Intent for Sequential Recommendation" was accepted at The Web Conference 2025 as a full paper (acceptance rate 19.83%, A*) [01/2025].
-            * The report on our Dagstuhl seminar ["Evaluation Perspectives of Recommender Systems: Driving Research and Education (Dagstuhl Seminar 24211"](https://drops.dagstuhl.de/entities/document/10.4230/DagRep.14.5.58) is out [11/2024].
-            * Our paper "Efficient Session-based Recommendation with Contrastive Graph-based Shortest Path Search" has just appeared in ACM Transactions on Recommender Systems [11/2024].
-            * Our paper "Are We Explaining Flawed Recommenders?
-Incorporating Recommender Performance for Evaluating Explainers" has been accepted at RecSys 2024 as an LBR paper [09/2024].
-            * Our paper ["Assessing aesthetic music-evoked emotions in a minute or less: A comparison of the GEMS-45 and the GEMS-9"](https://doi.org/10.1177/10298649241256252) was accepted for publication in the Musicae Scientiae journal [08/2024].
     design:
       columns: '2'
   - block: collection